Tutorial | Dataiku apps#

 Configure the application header#

-Let’s start with defining some parameters in the application header.
+Start with defining some parameters in the application header.

-2. You can also define settings such as who can create, discover, and execute the application.
+2. You can also define settings such as who can create, discover, and execute the app.
 As you are both the app’s creator and end user in this case, the default settings should be OK!

 Configure included content#

-1. In the Included content tile, check the box to Export all ‘input’ datasets.
+2. Check the box to Export all ‘input’ datasets.

 Note

-Design the application#
+Design the app#

 1. At the bottom of the page, click Add Section.